 SFID Service Flow ID.
-A 32-bit integer assigned by the CMTS to each DOCSIS Service Flow defined within a DOCSIS RF MAC domain.
+A 32-bit integer assigned by the CMTS to each DOCSIS Service number space.

+Flow defined within a DOCSIS RF MAC domain.
 SFIDs are considered to be in either the upstream direction (USFID) or downstream direction (DSFID).
-Upstream Service Flow IDs and Downstream Service

-Flow IDs are allocated from the same SFID number space.
+Upstream Service Flow IDs and Downstream Service Flow IDs are allocated from the same SFID parameters of Configuration Files and Dynamic Service messages to temporarily identify a defined Service Flow.
+The CMTS assigns a permanent SFID to each SFR of a message.